Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 When using a web service type query, the answer value and display text do not matter.
 The web service is responsible for setting these values.

-Once the template answer is set up, add a &quot;Run a Query&quot; action to the answer.
+Once the template answer is set up, add a "Run a Query" action to the answer.
 The Manage Query page will appear.
 Once the page loads, the first task is to select the query to be run.

 Select the query to run in the Query dropdown as shown above.
 You can type in the selectbox to narrow results if needed.
 Once the query is selected, the query information will be shown: